The Earth Hums in B Flat by Mari Strachan, Review: Gem of a character

 The Earth Hums in B Flat Synopsis

-The Earth Hums in B Flat by Mari Strachan is memorable and moving.
+Mari Strachan’s The Earth Hums in B Flat is memorably moving.
 Her young narrator Gwenni Morgan is one of the most endearing characters you’ll come across in fiction.

 We meet Gwenni growing up in a small Welsh village in the late 1950s, in ostensibly simpler times than ours.
 The village is filled with eclectic characters who all know each other’s business, many small-minded and scarred from the war.
 Although bookish and bright, Gwenni is more innocent and naive to the ways of the world than most of her teenage counterparts.